iotaledger/iota-wiki/docs/get-started/tools/shimmer-bridge.md

  You should select the source chain from which you want to bridge a token into [Shimmer EVM](https://shimmer.network/evm).
 To send tokens out of Shimmer EVM, select Shimmer EVM as the source chain.

-3.)
-Select the Token to Transfer
+### 3. Select the Token to Transfer

 Click "**Select Token**"  to choose a token to transfer from the source chain.
 The Interface will display all bridgeable tokens and your token balance in the selection dropdown.
 Also, all other bridgeable tokens you hold in one of the other available networks are displayed.

-4. Enter the Number of Tokens You Want to Bridge from the Source Chain
+### 4. Enter the Number of Tokens You Want to Bridge From the Source Chain

 - The app will display:
     - The amount of bridged tokens you will receive on the destination chain.
     - The necessary fees for the token transfer in the native gas token of the source chain.
 Ensure you have enough gas tokens on the source chain to pay the fees.

-::: info Gas on Destination
+:::info Gas on Destination

 If you do not own any gas token on the destination chain (in this case, SMR on Shimmer EVM), you can arrange an airdrop of native gas tokens to your wallet as part of your transfer.
 This will increase your fee but enable you to have the necessary amount of gas in the destination chain for further activities.
 Either use "Max," which gives you 0.25 SMR, or specify a custom amount.